R167/int-ipa/README.md

 are assumed relative to the given config file.
 This means you can easily have assignments fully self contained in a folder as shown in the [nested](public/config/ex-lign101/nested) example.

-More specifics on configuration is available [here](public/config/README.md)
+More details on configuration is available [here](public/config/README.md)

 ## Hosting